ismail9700/recipe-react/README.md

-# Forkify-react

-Forkify-react is a modernized version of the Forkify recipe application, rebuilt using React.
-This web app allows users to search for recipes, view detailed instructions, save favorites, and create custom recipes, all within a responsive and intuitive interface.
+A modernized version of the Forkify recipe application, rebuilt using React.
+This web app allows users to search for recipes, view detailed instructions, save favorites, and create custom recipes.

 ## Demo
 [**Try Forkify-react Live**](https://forkify-r-i.netlify.app/)